 - YHVH is also highly intolerant of other Top God candidates, outright seeking the annihilation of all other Creator Gods with limited success.
 He refuses to acknowledge the existence of any Creator who has proven stronger (not that there are many), and indeed, many of the friendlier Creators prefer it so, given the kind of press he generates for them.
 While there have been countless attempts to overthrow him, the desire to return to the stability and order he promises is too great, and as many times as he is destroyed, he invariably comes back.
 This is why he mocks any and all attempts to remove him from the human spirit or from the Throne of Law.
 And why he regards the "Pantheonic Rebellion" as a particularly funny if stupid joke.

 - His Blue and Orange Morality isn't hard to comprehend.
 It's merely that his Law and Good axes and the Chaos and Evil ones overlap perfectly.
 Consequently, Chaotic Good is a complete oxymoron to him, as is Lawful Evil.
-It would be a terrible mistake to define the Great Will as purely evil - horrifying as his acts may be, he ultimately seeks the best for his Chosen, and to save as many as he can to usher them into an egalitarian paradise, with everyone, including himself, ruling equal in their power and will, forever and ever.
+It would be a terrible mistake to define the Great Will as purely evil - horrifying as his acts may be, he ultimately seeks the best for his Chosen, and to save as many as he can to usher them into an egalitarian paradise, with everyone serving as a well-oiled cog under his benevolent, perfect will, happy and protected forever and ever.
 Any form of freedom or difference is an unnecessary luxury he eventually intends to dispense with, and if a few have to suffer for the many to achieve his dream, so be it.

 - Through the power of Kagutsuchi and the Conception, he constantly creates and destroys universes in an eternal quest to create his perfect world, studying the variables of Humanity and how to manipulate them better, so he can ultimately purge them, no matter the cost, on every world and every timeline, of The Evils of Free Will.
 This worked so well some believe Shinryu might have been cribbing ideas from him.